matrixmonster11/capacitor-nfc/README.md

 #### `writeNDEF(options: NDEFWriteOptions)`

 Writes an NDEF message to an NFC tag.

+Android use: since Android has no default UI for reading and writing NFC tags, it is recommended that you add a UI indicator to your application when calling `writeNDEF` and remove it in the `nfcWriteSuccess` listener callback and the `nfcError` listener callback.
+This will prevent accidental writes to tags that your users intended to read from.

 **Parameters**: